harshvardhaniimi/personal-website/content/blog/2020-12-24-forecasting-malaria-vaccine-demand/index.md

 ## Implementation

-The training data size was too big to fit a full svdGP model on a standard laptop.
-We implemented the localized model (i.e., lasvdGP model) developed by [Zhang et al. (2018)](https://rdrr.io/cran/DynamicGP/ "Dynamic GP - rdrr.io") for the model fitting.
-The localized model considers only observation that "closely resemble" itself for modelling instead of considering all points.
+The training data was too big to fit a full svdGP model on a standard laptop.
+We implemented the localized model (i.e., lasvdGP) developed by [Zhang et al. (2018)](https://rdrr.io/cran/DynamicGP/) for the model fitting.
+The localized model considers only observations that "closely resemble" itself for modelling instead of considering all points.

-Of the 10 countries in each group, not all are used for modelling.
+Of the ten countries in each group, not all are used for modelling.
 Instead, selected few for each variable and observation are used.
-This "closeness" is decided based on clustering within the country-group.
+This "closeness" is decided based on clustering within the country group.

-All the methods were executed with [DynamicGP](https://rdrr.io/cran/DynamicGP/) package in R.
+We executed all the methods with [the DynamicGP](https://rdrr.io/cran/DynamicGP/) package in R.

 ## Results

 From what was known, we considered that the first dose of vaccine (X1 = 0) was given to a six-month infant (X2 = 6).
 Malaria is known to be non-communicable (X5 = 0).
 We assumed the average incidence value as 60% (X4 = 60) and the vaccine's efficacy at 70% (X3 = 70).

-Using these assumptions and inputs, we forecasted the coverage for next 38 years.
-The choice of 38 years was arbitrary, the simulation was capable to handle more.
-However, longer the time period considered, lesser the reliability of measure.
+We forcasted the coverage for the next 38 years using these assumptions and inputs.
+The choice of 38 years was arbitrary; the simulation could handle more periods---however, the more extended the time considered, the lesser the measure's reliability.

-Here is the vaccine coverage at two crucial time points: soon after the time of launch and at the end of simulation (38 years after launch).
+Here is the vaccine coverage at two crucial time points: soon after the launch and at the end of the simulation (38 years after launch).

 ![Vaccine coverage at t=0 and t=38](images/Screenshot%202021-06-17%20at%2011.04.25%20PM.png)